Script-specific options or packages

 ## Keeping previous search results.

-<- c("highway","freeway") roads
+roads <- c("highway","freeway")

-::dir_create(path = "../data/original/twitter/") # create 'twitter' sub-directory in '../data/original/'
+fs::dir_create(path = "../data/original/twitter/") # create 'twitter' sub-directory in '../data/original/'

-<- FALSE # set to TRUE to conduct a new search
+conduct_search <- FALSE # set to TRUE to conduct a new search

 if(conduct_search) {